lexylxt/staffmanager/Privacy.md

 ## **8. Contact Us**

-If you have any questions about this Privacy Policy or how we handle your data, please contact us at **lexy.lxt@gmail.com**.
+If you have any questions about this Privacy Policy or how we handle your data, please contact us on Discord.

 ---